HeronErin/OSU-notes/calc/Minima And Maxima.md

 derivative MUST CHANGE SIGN

 ## Derivative tests
+1.
 1. f'(x) goes from pos to neg.
 Local max at x
 2. f'(x) goes from neg to pos, Local min
+2.
+	**Sign of Second Derivative**: If the second derivative is positive, the critical point is a local minimum.
+If the second derivative is negative, the critical point is a local maximum.
+If the second derivative is zero, the test is inconclusive.